 What’s your strategy for Internal Communications?

 Once your team and organization have aligned on goals, it’s important to develop a strategy before diving right into actions without a plan in place.
-Take a look at your organization’s roadmap and determine what approach will help best serve your goals.
-There are a few steps you can take to ensure that your strategy is aligned with your goals:
+Look at your organization’s roadmap and determine what approach will help best serve your goals.
+You can take a few steps to ensure that your strategy is aligned with your goals:

-- Review your internal communications plan on a consistent basis.
-It’s necessary to review and update your plan based on what’s working and where you stand room for improvement.
+• Review your internal communications plan consistently.
+Reviewing and updating your plan based on what’s working and where you stand with room for improvement is necessary.

-- Audit your communication channels.
-Evaluate what tools are working for your employees and where any gaps lie so that you can fill it.
+• Audit your communication channels.
+Evaluate what tools are working for your employees and where any gaps lie so that you can fill them.
 Remember, not all communication tools work for every employee so get feedback for what’s needed.

-- Analyze your data.
-It’s essential to take a look at your numbers whether it’s log-in rates on your modern intranet or click-through rates on a newsletter but most importantly data from employee engagement surveys to determine how well your communications is actually performing.
+• Analyze your data.
+It’s essential to look at your numbers, whether it’s log-in rates on your modern intranet or click-through rates on a newsletter, but most importantly, data from employee engagement surveys to determine how well your communications is actually performing.

 How will you measure success and progress?